 Federally, the look-back period for Medicaid is 60 months.
 This move to decrease the period to 30 months will reduce the required documentation and result in fewer disqualifications or penalties from asset transfers during the look-back period.
 New York intends to exclude Medicaid mainstream managed care (MMC) beneficiaries from the transfer of assets penalties for CBLTC services if the proposal gets approval.

 The proposal will impact various community-based long-term care services, including adult day health care, assisted living program (ALP), certified home health agency (CHHA) services, personal care services, consumer-directed personal assistance programs, limited licensed home care services, private duty nursing services, and managed long-term care in the community.

-Applying for Medicaid in New York might become easier on March 31, 2024.
-The decreased look-back period means applicants are less likely to face penalties for asset transfers.
+Applying for Medicaid in New York will become more difficult on March 31, 2024.
+The increased look-back period means applicants are more likely to face penalties for asset transfers.
 However, the proposal has already experienced two delays, so do not count on the new rules if you want to apply for Medicaid soon.